IN FOCUS: INTERNATIONAL TIGER DAY (JULY 29)

 Region: Gujarat

-Conservation plans to shield the Asiatic Lion’s endangered species in India has been a sturdy initiative through The Ministry of Environment, Forest and Climate Change, Government of India.
-It had released the ‘Asiatic Lion Conservation Project’ to protect and conserve the arena’s last ranging free populace of Asiatic Lion and its related ecosystem.
-In the past, the Asiatic Lion in Gujarat was protected inside the list of 21 significantly endangered species for restoration programs and financial assistance.
-The assignment activities include habitat improvement, medical interventions, ailment management, and veterinary care supplemented with adequate eco improvement works.
+Conservation plans to shield the Asiatic Lion’s endangered species in India have been a sturdy initiative through The Ministry of Environment, Forest and Climate Change, Government of India.
+It released the ‘Asiatic Lion Conservation Project’ to protect and conserve the arena’s last-ranging free populace of Asiatic Lion and its related ecosystem.
+The Asiatic Lion in Gujarat was previously protected inside the list of 21 significantly endangered species for restoration programs and financial assistance.
+The assignment activities include habitat improvement, medical interventions, ailment management, and veterinary care supplemented with adequate eco-improvement works.
+A jungle safari inside the Sasan Gir area of Gujarat is a marvelous experience.
+Kids find it informative and curiously observe the safari manual’s instructions.
+Adults to find out about conservation measures.
+The safari presents a rare opportunity to identify the endangered Asiatic Lion and understand its habitat.
+Summers and winters are a superb time to e-book your jungle trail in Sasan Gir National Park.
+During monsoons, recognizing the lion is considered hard, and the many paths within the Park also stay inaccessible.

 SPOT THE GREAT ONE HORNED RHINOCEROS